GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 ## Using the console to create a self-deleting instance

-This section gives the steps to create a self-deleting instance by using the GCP Console in your web browser.
+This section gives the steps to create a self-deleting instance by using the Cloud Console in your web browser.
 If you prefer to use the command line instead, see the next section.

-1. Open the [GCP Console](https://console.cloud.google.com/) and select your project, if it is not already selected.
+1. Open the [Cloud Console](https://console.cloud.google.com/) and select your project, if it is not already selected.

 1. Click the **Navigation menu** in the upper-left corner of the console, and